-To facilitate calculating a player's score when a game ends (see "Calculating a Player's Score" on page 14), each player should maintain a score pile next to their ship cards.
-When a ship is destroyed, the owner of the ship places the corresponding ship card into their score pile along with all upgrade cards equipped to that ship (including any cards discarded during that game, such as Veteran Captains, Support Officer, etc.).
+To facilitate calculating a player's score when a game ends (see "Calculating a Player's Score" on page 9), each player should keep their Ship and Upgrade cards organized, even after a ship is destroyed.
+When a ship is destroyed, the owner of the ship places the corresponding ship model on the Ship card.